tanukey-dev/tanukey/CONTRIBUTING.md

 # Contribution guide
-We're glad you're interested in contributing Misskey!
+We're glad you're interested in contributing Tanukey!
 In this document you will find the information you need to contribute to the project.

 > **Note**
 > This project uses Japanese as its major language, **but you do not need to translate and write the Issues/PRs in Japanese.**